Audiobooks to lead the way? Let's find out

 While this seems like the current trend especially for self-publishing authors, there seems to be a new on this.
 Enter Audio Books.
 Based on an article from Goodereader.com, ‘Audible.com brokered a deal with the author David Hewson to publish his latest book, Flood, well ahead of its print or eBook release.’
 This is basically an effort to put more emphasis on audio books.

-The entire audio book industry is currently worth around 1.6 billion dollars and should be growing.
-Reason being, audio book producers have been increasing their output.
-Would the audio book format become a new favourite?
+The entire audiobook industry is currently worth around 1.6 billion dollars and should be growing.
+Reason being, audiobook producers have been increasing their output.
+Would the audiobook format become a new favorite?
 Let’s wait and see.

 - How to Create Engaging School eBooks in 7 Steps - November 30, 2022

 - Ensure Secure Distribution of Digital Books with DRM – Kitaboo - November 29, 2022

 - Why LTI standards support integration is crucial for eBooks and LMS? - November 25, 2022